SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/performance.md

 ## Collecting Logs for the Windows Performance app

-This section provides instructions for configuring log collection for the Windows Performance App, as well as example log files and queries.
+This section provides instructions for configuring log collection for the Windows Performance app, as well as example log files and queries.

 ### Configure a Collector and Source

-To collect logs for the Windows Performance App, you will need to configure an Installed Collector, and either a Local or Remote Windows Performance  Monitor Log Source.
+To collect logs for the Windows Performance app, you will need to configure an Installed Collector, and either a Local or Remote Windows Performance Monitor Log Source.

 To collect logs for the Windows Performance App, do the following:
 1. Install a collector as described in [Installed Collector](/docs/send-data/installed-collectors).
 2. Configure a Windows Performance Source, choosing the one appropriate for on your environment:
     * [Local Windows Performance Monitor Log Source](/docs/send-data/installed-collectors/sources/local-windows-performance-monitor-log-source).
     * [Remote Windows Performance Monitor Log Source](/docs/send-data/installed-collectors/sources/remote-windows-performance-monitor-log-source).

 ### Add a Custom Query to the Windows Performance Source